McTintor/express-2/README.md

-Node/Express lesson content with the goal of using view engines, templating and displaying dynamic content in express.
+Node/Express lesson excercise with the goal of using view engines, templating and displaying dynamic content in express.